 A high school diploma is the minimum requirement to work as a grounds maintenance supervisor.
 However, college courses in horticulture, plant sciences and landscape design can be beneficial when looking for these jobs.
 For some jobs, postsecondary education might be required.
 Experience with a variety of plants and prior work as a groundskeeper can also help.
 Most states require that a grounds maintenance supervisor have the proper certification to apply pesticides, and supervisors can sometimes obtain certification on the job.

 Many grounds maintenance supervisors advance to their positions after gaining some experience working on a landscaping crew.
 Certification is available for many levels of groundskeepers.
 The Professional Grounds Management Society offers a grounds manager certification.
 Requirements depend on education level and work experience.
 The Professional Landcare Network also provides various types of certifications.

-Job openings for first-line supervisors of landscaping, lawn service and groundskeeping workers were predicted to grow 5% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which is as fast as the national average for all occupations.
+Job openings for first-line supervisors of landscaping, lawn service and groundskeeping workers were predicted to grow 9% from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS), which faster than the national average for all occupations.
 Job prospects were particularly positive in areas where the climate allows for landscaping throughout the entire year.
-The BLS also reported that first-line supervisors of landscaping, lawn service, and groundskeeping workers made a median annual salary of $43,980 in May 2015.
+The BLS also reported that first-line supervisors of landscaping, lawn service, and groundskeeping workers made a median annual salary of $48,220 in May 2018.